-Just prior to joining the Alaska Railroad, Lindskoog was the Communications Director for the Alaska State Senate.
+Prior to joining the Alaska Railroad, Lindskoog was the Communications Director for the Alaska State Senate.
 Previously, she was part owner of a regional publication; the marketing and group sales manager for a California ski resort; and in high school and college, she worked for a small placer mining operation as the tailings pusher.

-Eileen Reilly, Vice President, Advanced Train Control Systems & Technology
+Eileen Reilly, Vice President, Advanced Train Control Systems